AdamEssenmacher/MemoryToolkit.Maui/README.md

 ## Using GCMonitoredApplication for automatic leak detection instrumentation

-The toolkit includes an Application subclass `GCMonitoredApplication`, which is used to instrument automatic leak detection.
-This library will probably move away from an Application base class in the future, but for now it's a holdover from earlier iterations where monitoring relied on monitoring for navigation events.
+The toolkit includes an Application subclass `GCMonitoredApplication`, which is used to instrument automatic leak logging/alerting.
+This library will probably move away from an Application base class in the future, but for now, it's a holdover from earlier iterations where GC monitoring relied on watching for navigation events.

 To use, modify your App.xaml like: